 Once you know how to set up conversions, you need to understand the various conversion tracking options that Google Ads offers.

-Google Ads offers five main conversion actions for you to track:
+Google Ads offers main conversion actions for you to track:

-• Website actions: Website actions are the most basic and widely used type of Google Ads conversions.
-These conversions include purchases, form completions, and button clicks
+• Website conversion actions: Website actions are the most basic and widely used type of Google Ads conversions.
+These conversions include purchases, form completions, and button clicks.

-• App installs: If you have an iOS or Android mobile app, this conversion action tracks app downloads from a Google Ad, as well as in-app actions like purchases
+• App installs and in-app conversions: If you have an iOS or Android mobile app, this conversion action tracks app downloads from a Google Ad, as well as in-app actions like purchases.

 Conversion categories in Google Ads